monsoonmaelstrom/book2/book2.md

 The light I can see outside tells me we’ve crossed the threshold into late afternoon.
 And my mother and Davy are still working.
 I think the pain has lessened enough that I would no longer be screaming.
 I could probably even move if they would let me, but Alex’s magic is locking me in place.
 Liam too, I assume.

-Late afternoon is trending toward evening when my mother waves Alex’s magic away and says to me, “You wanted this to be bidirectional, yes?”
+Late afternoon is trending toward evening, and it no longer feels like I’m being burned alive when my mother waves Alex’s magic away and says to me, “You wanted this to be bidirectional, yes?”

 I nod.
+I’ve been staring at her for the last several hours, and as always, I find it disconcerting.
+It’s like looking into a mirror and seeing exactly how I’m going to look in twenty years.

 “Very well.
 It will allow me an easy way to kill you, should I so desire.”